 The Cuisine Collective

-Welcome to the Cuisine Collective where we cook mainly simple, plant-based food with fresh ingredients, vegetables and heaps of grains.
+Welcome to the Cuisine Collective where we cook mainly simple plant-based food with fresh ingredients and heaps of grains.
 Now and then, you will also find a recipe for a ‘heart-disease-inducing’ cake or a meat-based stew.
 We enjoy interviewing restaurant owners, food producers and start-ups to understand how our food is made.
-We cultivate a little vegetable garden in our house in Amman, and we have our hens for eggs!
+We make things from scratch: kombucha, yogurt, bread, kimchi, granola, pickles “happen” in our kitchen regularly.

 If you have some time to spare and want to learn more about us, feel free to read the below section.